blazaid/harvester/README.rst

 Documentation
 *************

-We're in process of learning hoy to export the documentation to "readthedocs".
+We're in process of learning how to export the documentation to "readthedocs".
 Until then, the source code is a very good place (and the only one) to get the documentation.
 We'll upload the documentation as soon as we can.